 Aphasia is a language disorder that results from damage to portions of the brain that are responsible for language.
 For most people, these are parts of the left side (hemisphere) of the brain.
 Aphasia usually occurs suddenly, often as the result of a stroke or head injury, but it may also develop slowly, as in the case of a brain tumor.

-We have computerized international standard speech and voice diagnostic & therapeutic tools, Equipped with Dr Speech softwares (USA).
+We have computerized international standard speech and voice diagnostic & therapeutic tools, Equipped with Dr. Speech software (USA).
 Patients with kind of speech, voice and language disorders have excellent facilities for correction.
 It is handled by experienced Speech-language pathologists.

 Auditory-Verbal therapy is a specialized type of therapy designed to teach a child to use the hearing provided by a hearing aid or a cochlear implant for understanding speech and learning to talk.
 The child is taught to develop hearing as an active sense so that listening becomes automatic and the child seeks out sounds in life.
 Hearing and active listening become an integral part of communication, recreation, socialization, education and work.